 In 2005, APLE opened an office in the coastal town of Sihanoukville, due to an increase of suspected child sexual abuse in the area, often committed by travelling sex offenders.
 In the same year, APLE began offering social support to those affected by child sexual abuse and exploitation after detecting a lack of integral services in Cambodia.
 The social program was very well received and, to this day, is carried out in collaboration with partner NGOs, such as M’Lop Tapang in Sihanoukville.

-Between 2003 and 2007, tourism in Cambodia increased nearly 300% with the majority of the tourists flocking to Siem Reap.
 In 2007, due to concerns about the increased flow of foreign nationals, poverty, minimal education, and vulnerable children, APLE opened a third office in Siem Reap.
 Each of APLE’s teams has become a critical and effective mechanism in the fight to end child sexual abuse and exploitation.

 In 2009, the National Committee for Counter Trafficking elected APLE to be a co- vicechair the Law Enforcement Working Group.
 This working group is a joint initiative between government and civil society organizations tasked to monitor and report on changes in types of crimes, modus operandi of offenders, and factors that facilitate trafficking or sexual abuse and exploitation.